Table of Contents

 Key Takeaways

-- Compound interest involves earning interest on both the principal amount and accumulated interest over time, leading to exponential growth.
+- Compound interest allows you to earn interest on both the principal amount and the accumulated interest over time, resulting in exponential growth.

-- The frequency of compounding impacts the amount of interest earned, with more frequent compounding resulting in higher overall interest.
+- The frequency of compounding affects the interest earned, with more frequent compounding increasing overall interest.

-- Starting to save or invest early maximizes the benefits of compound interest due to the extended compounding period.
+- Starting early maximizes the benefits of compound interest due to the longer compounding period.

-- Various financial products offer opportunities for earning compound interest, such as savings accounts, CDs, money market accounts, bonds, and dividend reinvestment plans.
+- Various financial products offer compound interest opportunities, such as savings accounts, CDs, money market accounts, bonds, and dividend reinvestment plans.

-- Understanding the Annual Percentage Yield (APY) helps compare the returns of different products, as it factors in the interest rate and compounding frequency.
+- Understanding the Annual Percentage Yield (APY) helps compare returns of different products, as it includes both the interest rate and compounding frequency.

 To help you better understand compound interest, here's some information on what it is, how to calculate it, and how it can help boost your retirement savings.